A/N: Barnabas' telepathic communications to Willie are underlined and italicized.

 Willie, where are you?

-Don't go there, Barnabas; it's not a safe place.
+Don't go there, Barnabas; it's not safe.
 Come home.

 "What has happened?"
-Barnabas hung up his cloak and cane.
+Barnabas entered and hung up his cloak and cane.
 "Why are you burning your breeches?"

 Willie sat in front of the fireplace poking his jeans into the flames.
-"They got dogs now at the Tanner Farm.
-Three of 'em.
-And there was a patrol car in the driveway—turned on its headlights."
+"They got dogs now at the Tanner Farm—three of 'em—and there was a cop car in the driveway that turned on its headlights."
 He shuddered and jabbed harder at the timber.
-"Not sure if he gotta good look at me or the pickup, but if he did, he'll come here.
-If he sees my ripped pants with blood on 'em, he'll know it was me."
+"Dunno if they gotta good look at me or the pickup, but I think maybe they did, they'll come here.
+When they see my ripped pants with blood on 'em, they'll know it was me."

 "Were you injured?"

 "Not bad."
 Willie showed him the bite marks on his ankle and lower leg.
 The wounds stung a little but had, for the most part, stopped bleeding.
 "Mostly got my jeans.
 Gotta scrub my sneakers next; they're fulla mud."